Woody plant encroachment: Causes

-Susceptibility of ecosystems

-There is evidence that some characteristics of ecosystem render them more susceptible to woody encroachment than others.
+There is evidence that some characteristics of ecosystems render them more susceptible to woody encroachment than others.
 For example, coarse-textured soils promote woody plant growth, while fine-textured soils limit it.
-Moreover, the likelihood of woody encroachment is influenced by soil moisture and soil nutrient availability, which is why it often occurs on downslope locations and coolers slopes.
+Moreover, the likelihood of woody encroachment is influenced by soil moisture and soil nutrient availability, which is why it often occurs on downslope locations and cooler slopes.
 The causes of woody encroachment differ significantly under different climatic conditions, e.g. between wet and dry savanna.

 Various factors have been found to contribute to the process of woody plant encroachment.
 Both local drivers (i.e. related to land use practices) as well as global drivers can cause woody plant encroachment.
 Due to its strong link to human induced causes, woody plant encroachment has been termed a social-ecological regime shift.
 Research shows that both legacy effects of specific events, as well as plant traits can contribute to encroachment.
 There is still insufficient research on the interplay between the various positive and negative feedback loops in encroaching ecosystems.